 - If you are too unwell to travel on a scheduled flight the medical practitioner looking after you may recommend an emergency air charter.
 This will be arranged for you.
-Any person who accompanies you is advised to have travel health insurance or should take out insurance as soon as possible if they have travelled with you.
+Any person who accompanies you is advised to have travel health insurance and will need to fund their own travel back home.

-- If you are deemed unfit to fly but fit to travel, you will need to book the next available ferry home which you can book through Condor.
+- If you are deemed unfit to fly but fit to travel, you will need to book the next available ferry home.
 If accommodation is required whilst waiting for the next available boat this can be booked through the Liaison Team if you are at University Hospital Southampton or by the patient if you have received treatment at another provider.
 If you do not wish to travel by ferry, then you will need to fund your own additional nights' accommodation until you are deemed fit to fly.

-- Currently, University Hospital Southampton provides treatment for most of our 4,000 annual off-island referrals.
-We therefore have an arrangement in place with Jurys Inn Hotel to accommodate our patients.
-All rooms are double rooms so can accommodate two people.
-If you are receiving radiotherapy, your breakfast and evening meals are paid for.
+- All rooms at Jury's Inn, Southampton are double rooms so can accommodate two people.
+If you are receiving radiotherapy treatment, your breakfast and evening meals are paid for.
 There is no extra charge for the second person, but if you are accompanied by your husband, wife or partner, then they will have to pay for their meals and transport costs.
 Also, if your husband, wife or partner is intending to remain at the hotel whilst you remain in hospital, then this cost will need to be funded by them as the guest.
 Health and Social Care only pays accommodation costs when the patient requires accommodation.

 - Alternative accommodation for family members or friends of specific patient groups needing treatment at University Hospital Southampton is available as follows:

 - Ronald MacDonald House - provides free 'home from home' accommodation for families with children in hospital.